bajamircea/bajamircea.github.io/_posts/2018-03-07-api-fragmentation.markdown

 of a file.

+# Compile time vs. run time

+The API could look different if you choose things to be done compile time.
+E.g. you want a run time array: `std::vector`.
+To construct of a desired size you provide the desired size as an argument to the constructor.
+If you want fixed compile time size you might use `std::array`.
+To construct of the desired size you provide it as a template parameter.

 # What types should we accept?

+For a function like `min`, do we have to have overloads with `const` arguments?

+The `const` variation is just the start.
 How much do we constrain the types we use in the API?

 - The `file_name` does it need to be a `std::string`, how about string literals like "config.ini"?
 Can address using some `gsl::zstring_span`